evalaplace/evalaplace.github.io/_pages/tools.md

 author_profile: true
 ---

-<span style="color:red">**Update: November 2020** I have just been awarded the Outreach award of the Royal Holland Society of Sciences and Humanities
+<span style="color:red">**Update: November 2020** I have just been awarded the 5000 Euro outreach award of the Royal
-for developing the TULIPS project further.
+Holland Society of Sciences and Humanities through the de Zeeuw-van Disshoeck fund for developing the TULIPS project further.
 For more information, see the press release:
 [original in Dutch](https://www.astronomie.nl/nieuws/eva-laplace-wint-communicatieprijs-voor-software-die-levensloop-van-ster-toont-2542) or
 [English translation](https://www.astronomie.nl/eva-laplace-wins-communication-prize-for-software-that-shows-life-cycle-of-stars-92)</span>